-A small but perfectly formed exhibition celebrating everyone’s favourite bear
+A small but perfectly formed exhibition celebrating everyone’s favourite bear.
+(Now closed.)

 His heart-warming exploits and kind and caring nature have made Paddington one of the world’s most loved bears since his first appearance on the pages of A Bear Called Paddington.
 More than 60 years on his stories still delight people of all ages around the world.

 Now fans, both big and small, can join Paddington as he sets off on a new adventure here at the British Library.

 Whether tidying the attic, going to the laundrette or enjoying a birthday party, Paddington is forever making a mess.
 Follow his trail of marmalade splats to explore his tales of muddles and mishaps from his arrival in London, to home life with the Browns – but be careful to avoid Paddington’s toppling pots of paint!

 For the older fans in the family, there’ll be a chance along the way to rediscover the many faces of Paddington that you’ve come to know and love, from original illustrations featured in the very first books to clips from the recent hit films and animated series.